 The club have informed us that the current outline direction, stipulating that they have to give 5 working days' notice is not compatible with the current short notice and ad-hoc use of the site.
-We have agreed to reduce this to at least 2 working days, with the proviso that this may not get displayed on the website.
+We agreed in 2018 to reduce this to at least 2 working days, with the proviso that this may not get displayed on the website.